Local Projections vs. VARs: Lessons From Thousands of DGPs: Estimation methods

 \paragraph{VAR approaches.} Like local projections, a VAR with lag length $p$ flexibly estimates the impulse responses out to horizon $p$; however, the VAR extrapolates the responses at longer horizons $h>p$ using only the sample autocovariances out to lag $p$.
-As suggested by the analysis in \cref{sec:biasvar}, this tends to generate impulse response estimates with lower variance but higher bias than LP estimates at intermediate horizons.
-In our stationary class of DGPs, VAR impulse response estimates eventually tend to zero when the horizon gets large (with high probability), unlike LP estimates; this feature will be important for the bias/variance trade-off at long horizons.
-We consider four VAR-based approaches: \begin{enumerate} \item \textbf{Least-squares VAR.} Standard VAR impulse response estimates based on equation-by-equation OLS estimates of the reduced-form coefficients. \item \textbf{Bias-corrected VAR} (abbreviated ``BC VAR'').
-As above, but using the formula in \citet{Pope1990} to analytically correct the first-order bias of the reduced-form coefficients caused by persistent data. \item \textbf{Bayesian VAR} (abbreviated ``BVAR'').
-As above, but where the reduced-form coefficients are posterior mean estimates under a Minnesota-style prior.\footnote{Note that, due to computational constraints, we do not report the posterior means of the impulse responses, but instead iterate on the posterior means of the VAR parameters.} Due to the stationarity of the DGP, we shrink towards independent white noise processes (rather than independent unit root processes, which is conventional for highly persistent data).
-The prior variance hyper-parameters follow the recommendations in \citet{Canova2007}. \item \textbf{VAR model averaging} (abbreviated ``VAR Avg''). \citet{Hansen2016} develops a data-driven method for averaging across the impulse response estimates produced by several different VAR specifications.
+As suggested by the analysis in \cref{sec:biasvar}, this tends to generate impulse response estimates with lower variance but higher bias than LP estimates at intermediate and long horizons.
+We consider four such VAR-based approaches: \begin{enumerate} \item \textbf{Least-squares VAR.} Standard VAR impulse response estimates based on equation-by-equation OLS estimates of the reduced-form coefficients. \item \textbf{Bias-corrected VAR} (abbreviated ``BC VAR'').
+As above, but follows \citet{Kilian1998} in using the formula in \citet{Pope1990} to analytically correct the order-$T^{-1}$ bias of the reduced-form coefficients caused by persistent data.\footnote{\citet[Chapter 12.3]{Kilian2017} argue that this analytical bias correction yields similar results to more computationally intensive bootstrap bias correction methods.} \item \textbf{Bayesian VAR} (abbreviated ``BVAR'').
+As above, but where the reduced-form coefficients are estimated from a Bayesian VAR with automatic prior selection as in \citet{Giannone2015}.
+We report the posterior means of the impulse responses calculated from 100 draws.
+The prior specification follows the popular Minnesota prior, but with modifications that allow for cointegration.
+The prior variance hyper-parameters (and thus the degree of shrinkage) are chosen in a data-dependent way by maximizing the marginal likelihood.

+\item \textbf{VAR model averaging} (abbreviated ``VAR Avg''). \citet{Hansen2016} develops a data-driven method for averaging across the impulse response estimates produced by several different VAR specifications.
 We construct a weighted average of 40 different specifications, each of which is estimated by OLS: univariate AR(1) to AR(20) models, and multivariate VAR(1) to VAR(20) models.
 The weights are chosen to minimize an empirical estimate of the final impulse response estimator's MSE.